 - CDC has issued travel notices (level 2 alert, "practice enhanced precautions") for people traveling to international destinations and overseas US territories where Zika virus is spreading.
-These notices include maps that show elevation levels in countries with Zika. - o Specific areas where Zika is spreading are often difficult to determine and are likely to change over time. - As more information becomes available, CDC's Zika travel notices will be updated.
-Check back frequently for the most up-to-date recommendations. - CDC regularly issues level 2 alert travel notices when recommending special precautions for travelers because of a specific outbreak or situation. - For Zika, the special precaution is that women who are pregnant should avoid travel to the area of the outbreak. - Countries and territories where Zika is spreading are included in the travel notice. - Countries and territories with imported cases are not included in the travel notice.
-Imported cases occur when people are infected with Zika during travel to an affected area and then return to their home countries - Countries with past Zika transmission are not included.
+These notices include maps that show elevation levels in countries with Zika. - Specific areas where Zika is spreading are often difficult to determine and are likely to change over time. - As more information becomes available, CDC's Zika travel notices will be updated.
+Check back frequently for the most up-to-date recommendations. - CDC regularly issues level 2 alert travel notices when recommending special precautions for travelers because of a specific outbreak or situation.

+- Special precautions might mean getting a certain vaccine or taking a certain medicine that would not usually be recommended for that destination.
+Sometimes the special precaution is that a certain group should avoid travel. - Countries and territories where Zika is spreading are included in the travel notice. - Countries and territories with imported cases are not included in the travel notice.
+Imported cases occur when people are infected with Zika during travel to an affected area and then return to their home countries. - Countries with past Zika transmission are not included.
 CDC has had Zika travel notices in the past for several other countries, but those were removed as outbreaks ended.